Zubarah: Abandonment (20th and 21st century)

 With its population already depleted, much of the remaining population migrated to other regions in Qatar in the early 20th century due to the inadequate water supply in the town.

 J.G.
 Lorimer's Gazetteer of the Persian Gulf gives the following account of Zubarah in 1908:

 In 1937, a conflict broke out between Qatari loyalists and the Naim tribe who had defected to Bahrain, precipitating Bahrain's subsequent territorial claims to Zubarah.
-A recent proposal that Zubarah become an oil terminal was a contributing factor in the conflict.
+A proposal for Zubarah to become an oil terminal was a contributing factor in the conflict.
 Qatar's emir, Abdullah bin Jassim, referred to the Bahraini claim on Zubarah as "imaginary" and "not based on logic".
-He also alleged that Bahrain provided assistance to the Naim in the form of arms and finances.
-That year, in the aftermath of the conflict and subsequent out-migration, Abdullah bin Jassim commenced the construction of Zubarah Fort to compensate for the reduced garrison.
+He also alleged that Bahrain assisted the Naim in the form of arms and finances.
+That year, in the aftermath of the conflict and subsequent out-migration, Abdullah bin Jassim began the construction of Al Zubara Fort to compensate for the reduced garrison.
 It was completed in 1938.
-Qal'at Murair, the hitherto principal fort of the town, was abandoned soon after Zubarah Fort was erected.
+Qal'at Murair, the hitherto principal fort of the town, was abandoned soon after Al Zubara Fort was erected.

-In the mid 20th century, the political adviser in Bahrain, Charles Belgrave, reported that just a few Bedouin of the Nua‘imi (Naim) tribe lived, albeit nomadically, in the ruined town.
+In the mid-20th century, the political adviser in Bahrain, Charles Belgrave, reported that just a few Bedouin of the Naim tribe lived, albeit nomadically, in the ruined town.
 The area was gradually abandoned towards the end of the 20th century and was used primarily for beach camps.
 The fort also housed a coast guard station until the 1980s.